-Logi Report provides a robust, flexible, and configurable logging system which is based on log4j v1.2.8 and supports versions from log4j v1.2.8 to v1.3alpha7.
+Logi Report provides a robust, flexible, and configurable logging system that is based on Apache Log4j.
 You can use the logging system to obtain meaningful and helpful Logi Report log information in a convenient way.
 This topic describes the advantages of the Logi Report logging system and how you can configure it to serve your requirements.

 This topic contains the following sections: